DaluiLucas/UnityProject/README.md

 ## Controls

-    -Turn flashlight On/Off (Space)
+    - Turn flashlight On/Off (Space)
-    -Interact with switches (E Hard to hit to be honest )
+    - Interact with switches (E Hard to hit to be honest )